rdpoor/mu/README.md

 ## changelog

+* 2014-05-04: Created mune14: when tick counter decreases (e.g. at a
+loop point), randomly choose an input stream to start playing.
 * 2014-05-03: Created mune11, mune12 to play arpeggiated chords.
 Created mune13 to play a melody.
 * 2014-05-02: Beefed up ASSERT macro to report filename and line